-STEM Day at Carousel Park (8 a.m. to 5 p.m.): The Land of 10,000 Lakes is home to incomparable opportunities in Science, Technology, Engineering and Mathematics!
-Fair guests get an up-close look in intriguing, interactive adventures brought to the fair by 35 organizations in the Minnesota STEM Network, an initiative of SciMathMN, including robots, rocketry, computer coding and more designed for children of all ages.
-On the Dan Patch Park Stage, engaging presentations feature the University of Minnesota Raptor Center, Physics Force, the Flying Gizmo Show, and the Best of the Science Museum of Minnesota Outreach.
+STEM Day at Dan Patch Park (8 a.m. to 5 p.m.): The Land of 10,000 Lakes is home to incomparable opportunities in Science, Technology, Engineering and Mathematics!
+Get an up-close look at intriguing, interactive adventures brought to the fair by more than 30 organizations in the Minnesota STEM Network, an initiative of SciMathMN, including robots, rocketry, computer coding and more designed for children of all ages.
+On the Dan Patch Park Stage, engaging presentations feature the University of Minnesota Raptor Center, Physics Force, the Bakken Museum, America's Fun Science and more.

 Today's Deals: Early Bird specials are offered until 1 p.m. on Mighty Midway and Kidway rides & games.

-Around the fairgrounds: The 18th annual fun-filled, action-packed Governor's Fire Prevention Day is the largest fire-prevention education event in the world.
+Around the fairgrounds: The 19th annual fun-filled, action-packed Governor's Fire Prevention Day is the largest fire-prevention education event in the world.
 Opportunities for families include learning about fire-safe behavior, fire prevention, safe escape from a fire, proper use of a fire extinguisher, how to prepare for an emergency, as well as technological improvements in burn treatment and firefighting equipment.
-Activities take place at various locations throughout the fairgrounds.
+Activities take place at Dan Patch Park, Expo Place and DNR Park.
 Presented by the Governor's Council on Fire Prevention and Control.

-"Hot Zone" at Expo Place (8 a.m. to 6 p.m.): Learn life-saving skills through fun activities and interesting demonstrations: Explore the Safe Escape House and bounce in the Safety Hopper; see demonstrations of kitchen fires and CPR and AED use; discover the latest technology used on fire trucks and in training; climb on antique trucks; try a virtual fire extinguisher; learn about burn and scald prevention and rehabilitation, basic animal rescue training, safety in the water and on trails, and where to find training to become a fire fighter; and visit with the State Fire Marshal and other experts and ask questions about fire codes, sprinklers and pipeline safety.
+"Hot Zone" at Expo Place (8 a.m. to 6 p.m.): Learn life-saving skills through fun activities and interesting demonstrations: Explore the Safe Escape House and bounce in the Safety Hopper; see demonstrations of kitchen fires and CPR and AED use; discover the latest technology used on fire trucks and in training; climb on antique trucks; try a virtual fire extinguisher; learn about burn and scald prevention and rehabilitation, basic animal rescue training, safety in the water and on trails, and where to find training to become a firefighter; and visit with the State Fire Marshal and other experts and ask questions about fire codes, sprinklers and pipeline safety.
 Stop by for the famous red helmet giveaway for the littlest firefighters.
-Also at Expo Place this year, a mock car crash scene demonstration will take place at noon and 3:30 p.m.

-Fire prevention focus at the DNR Building and Park (8 a.m. to 6 p.m.): On the north side of the DNR Building, the Department of Natural Resources hosts games to help young and old better understand fire safety and how to prevent wildfires; visitors can test their skills and knowledge for prizes.
-Climb the Fire Tower (9 a.m. to 7 p.m., weather permitting), visit the Fire Prevention Building to learn about the fire fighting equipment and the impact of fires (9 a.m. to 9 p.m.), and meet Smokey Bear at 11 a.m. and 1 p.m.
+Fire prevention focus at the DNR Building and Park (9 a.m. to 9 p.m.): On the north side of the DNR Building, the Department of Natural Resources hosts games to help young and old better understand fire safety and how to prevent wildfires; visitors can test their skills and knowledge for prizes.
+Climb the Fire Tower (9 a.m. to 7:30 p.m., weather permitting), visit the Fire Prevention Building to learn about firefighting equipment and the impact of fires (9 a.m. to 9 p.m.), and meet Smokey Bear at 11 a.m. and 1 p.m.

-Minnesota CooksTM Day at Carousel Park (9 a.m. to 5 p.m.): Through cooking demonstrations and lively discussions with chefs, cooks, farmers and celebrities, the 14th annual Minnesota CooksTM Day highlights foods produced in Minnesota and explores the critical role that local family farmers and sustainable agriculture have within our state’s food system.
-Each hour on the Carousel Park stage, using goods supplied by Minnesota farmers and producers, two chefs demonstrate how to prepare flavorful recipes – rhubarb wild rice scones, grilled summer squash rollatini, sweet pea risotto, steak crostini, egg bhuna, smoked mushroom on naan, spiced apple waffle, and Minnesota sloppy joes, chicken noodle hot dish wrap and sandwiches with kimchi, just to name a few.
-For a complete schedule of chefs, farms and the recipes to be demonstrated, refer to the daily schedules or Fun Finder.
-The program also includes entertainment by Vicki Emerson, whose original Americana music is steeped in blues, folk and traditional country.
+Minnesota CooksTM Day at Dan Patch Park (8 a.m. to 5 p.m.): Through cooking demonstrations and lively discussions with chefs, cooks, farmers and celebrities, the 15th annual Minnesota CooksTM Day highlights foods produced in Minnesota and explores the critical role that local family farmers and sustainable agriculture have within our state’s food system.
+Each hour on the Dan Patch Park Stage, using goods supplied by Minnesota farmers and producers, two chefs demonstrate how to prepare flavorful recipes.
+The program also includes entertainment by Vicky Emerson and Sarah Morris of The Home Fires.
 Presented by Minnesota Farmers Union with support from Minnesota Farmers Union Insurance, Farmers Union Industries, and Minnesota Grown.
-Culinary volunteers courtesy of Le Cordon Bleu.

 Minnesota State Patrol Day at Expo Place (8 a.m. to 4 p.m.): The Minnesota State Patrol shows off an array of tools it uses to keep our roadways safe.
 Stop by for an up-close look at a State Patrol helicopter, Special Response tactical gear, vintage squad cars and motorcycles, a crash reconstruction project, a DWI testing station, and how truck traffic stays safe and legal.
 A rollover simulator removes any doubt about the importance of seatbelts.
-Meet state troopers and specialists, including commercial vehicle inspectors, Capitol security officers, radio communication operators and Special Response Team members.
+Head on over to Expo Place to ask State Troopers questions about the work they do.
 Stage shows throughout the day feature drug detection K-9 demonstrations and airbag deployment, and fatal vision goggles show the dangers of impaired driving.
 State maps will be given away.

-Other Military Appreciation Day events: The day begins at 9:30 a.m. with a ceremony at the Veterans Garden on the south side of the Agriculture Horticulture Building.
-It is followed at 10 a.m. with an opening ceremony flag-raising program at the Leinie Lodge Bandshell and a flyover by WWII-era T6 and B25 aircraft.
+Other Military Appreciation Day events: The day begins with a 9:30 a.m. ceremony at the Veterans Garden on the south side of the Agriculture Horticulture Building.
+At 9:45 a.m., the day is commemorated with an opening ceremony flag raising program at the Leinie Lodge Bandshell, followed by a 34th Combat Aviation Brigade Helicopter Flyover.
 The 34th Infantry Division “Red Bull” Band performs at the Leinie Lodge Bandshell at 10:30 and 11:45 a.m.
 In honor of the 34th Red Bull Infantry Division Centennial, the daily parade will be led by Commanding General Brigadier General Jon Jensen and his staff.
 It will also include a Red Bull Color Guard and Marching Band.

-Seniors Day at Carousel Park (9 a.m. to 5 p.m.): The 14th Annual State’s Largest Senior Stretch & Stroll kicks off on the Carousel Park stage at 9 a.m. with The Pearl Brothers performing music of the 1960s to ‘80s.
-Then, UCare, Volunteers of America and Healthways SilverSneakers® Fitness program team up from 10 to 10:45 a.m. to teach seniors how to stretch muscles and live a healthful life.
-UCare stays on in the park to present an afternoon of health and wellness demonstrations and giveaways, fun exercise sessions and informative “Doc Talks” on the Carousel Park stage.
+Seniors Day at Dan Patch Park (9 a.m. to 5 p.m.): The 15th Annual State’s Largest Senior Stretch & Stroll kicks off on the Dan Patch Park Stage at 9 a.m. with The Pearl Brothers performing music of the 1960s to ‘80s.
+Then, UCare, Volunteers of America and Healthways SilverSneakers® Fitness Program team up from 10-10:45 a.m. to teach seniors how to stretch muscles and live a healthful life.
+UCare stays on in the park to present an afternoon of health and wellness demonstrations and giveaways.

 Today's Deals: Early Bird Specials are offered until 1 p.m. on Mighty Midway and Kidway rides & games.

-The Great Yoga Get-Together at Carousel Park (9 a.m. to 6 p.m.): Whether you’re a novice wondering what the “downward-facing dog” rage is all about, or a long-time practitioner who can hold the most challenging yoga poses, stop by to try different styles of yoga.
-Experienced instructors lead a variety of classes in formats ranging from powerful flow to a light workshop to an educational seminar.
-Area yoga studios also host activities, prize drawings and giveaways and share information about the benefits of yoga and wellness.
+The Great Yoga & Wellness Get-Together at Dan Patch Park (9 a.m. to 6 p.m.): Whether you’re a novice wondering what the “downward-facing dog” rage is all about, or a longtime practitioner who can hold the most challenging yoga poses, stop by for a myriad of wellness experiences at Dan Patch Park.
+Experienced instructors lead a variety of classes in formats ranging from kids’ yoga, flexibility and strength-based classes to an educational seminar.
+Area yoga and wellness studios also host activities, prize drawings and giveaways, as well as share information about the benefits of yoga and wellness.
 Presented by Studio 9-to-5.